 Take a look at this German football team doing some Roger Spry exercises during their warm ups:

 For example, say you’re running and a ball is played into your body near your thigh.
 Instead of controlling the ball, you re-direct the ball with your thigh, which in other words means you make the pass with your thigh.
 Check out Ronaldinho, making a pass with his back.
 He keeps the flow going and doesn’t kill the play by trapping the ball.
 This is pure genius.

 A number of players are exceptional at this, such as Ryan Giggs or Cristiano Ronaldo.
 These are players who use different parts of their body, or even unorthodox methods to pass the ball, control it or play it where they want to.
 For instance, sometimes this is done with the heel or the side of foot or the player can score a goal with his chest or thigh.
 Or, maybe a player receives the ball from behind but uses the side of his foot to carry the ball into his stride so he doesn’t break his momentum or worse, stop altogether.

 Zlatan Ibrahimovic knows that flexibility can be useful in certain games situations.

 Spryness is the ability to continue forward momentum despite interference from a nearby defender or difficult handling from a poor pass.
 In other words, you have to turn a poor play or unfavorable situation into a good one, i.e. turn lemons into lemonade!
 For example, instead of stopping to control the ball, you keep moving forward by flicking the ball around or over a defender.

-Check out this video to get an idea what Roger Spry drills are like:
+Check out this video to get more of an idea what Roger Spry soccer drills are like:

 IN OTHER WORDS: Roger Spry drills are lessons in compromise and improvisation.
 You basically have to remain on your toes at all times and expect the unexpected when playing soccer, whether you’re a striker, midfielder, defender or a goalkeeper.
 Although you can’t predict what will happen, you can be ready for it.